hugodiz/TextUtilsDNA/Source/TextUtilsDNA/MaxHeapMechanics - NOTES.md

 Since the size of a string held in an Excel cell is capped at a value orders of magnitude below this threshold, and the Levenshtein Distance between two strings cannot ever be greater than the size of the longest string, than this means we can be sure that any match *at all* (which is not rejected a priori due to not respecting the threshold) will always be trivially "better" than (Threshold, -1, -1), no matter what.
 Any match which might ever attempt to enter the best K (ie. not rejected a prior), will necessarily have a Levenshtein distance < Threshold by definition.

 For this reason, we call (Threshold, -1, -1) entries "balloons", because any valid match at all will overtake them, ie. will be "better than nothing".
 The "balloons" use "-1" for the positions in order for us to easily identify them as "actually non-matches".
 This is safe because although a row postiion of -1 would technically be better than the position of any real match, a tie-break which would make use of that fact can't actually ever come to pass, because the Levenshtein Distance score of a "ballon" will always be strictly higher than the one of any real match against which it may come to be compared.
-In other words, a ballon will always float upwards in the tree when compared against *anything real*.
+In other words, a ballon will always float upwards in the tree when compared against *anything real* (to see exactly how, see the next section, ENQUEUE).

 The heap works by 2 actions: try inserting (enqueueing) a node, and extracting (dequeuing) the highest priority node.
 Interestingly, the act of extraction works by inserting a dummy value (an "anchor") which is the functional antithesis of the "ballon".

 ## ENQUEUE:
-The heap always maintains the following property, whenenver something is enqueued or dequeued:
+The heap always maintains the following property, whenever something is enqueued or dequeued:
 - A parent is always a worse match (or equal, although there are no real ties here) than its children
-- So, when trying to enqueued a node, the node is tested against BestK[1] first:
+- So, when trying to enqueue a node, that "candidate" node is tested against BestK[1] first:
-    - if the candidate node is not better than BestK[1], nothing is inserted
+    - if the candidate node is not better than BestK[1], nothing is inserted, candidate discarded
     - if the candidate is better than BestK[1], throw away the contents of BestK[1] and replace with candidate node
-- If the candidate node was inserted in BestK[1], now we need to re-establish the heap property:
+- If the candidate node was successfully inserted in BestK[1], now we need to re-establish the heap property:
     - If the candidate (now in BestK[1]) is better than either child, then switch places with the worst child (or only child, or left child if all else is equal)
-    - If that candidate is in a position that has no children, or is not better than either child, do nothing
+    - If that candidate is in a position that has no children, or which is not better than either child, do nothing, candidate has settled
 - The above check, based on the candidate initially being in BestK[1] will have either resulted in
     - candidate switching places with BestK[2]
     - candidate switching places with BestK[3]
     - candidate staying in BestK[1]
 - If candidate moved (into either BestK[2] or BestK[3]), then repeat the check (this time based on the candidate initially being on BestK[2] or BestK[3] and potentially moving further)
-- If candidate hasn't moved, then it's settled, the heap property is guaranteed to hold
+- If candidate hasn't moved (which must happen eventually), then it's settled at that point and the heap property is guaranteed to hold
 - Note how the insertion of a node always takes a logarithmic(K) number of operations, in terms of time complexity

 ## DEQUEUE: